 The EPA formally approved the CCMP in January 2001 and has continued to provide significant grant funding to further the implementation of that plan.
 Every CCMP action plan is fully in place and ongoing.
 The CCMP was revised in 2012 through a public process and approved by the Estuary Program's Management Conference in February 2013.
-The CCMP was updated in 2020, with approval by the Estuary Program's Management Conference in this workplan.
+The CCMP was updated in 2020, with approval by the Estuary Program's Management Conference and by EPA in 2022.
+Various action plans from the CCMP are referenced in this workplan.
 The Estuary Program works with its many partners to implement these actions in the watershed.

-This BIL Workplan describes the Estuary Program's planned efforts for FY 2024, which covers the period from November 1, 2023 to September 30, 2024.
-This Work Program follows the final guidance released by the EPA on July 26, 2022, in the memorandum, "National Estuary Program Bipartisan Infrastructure Law Funding Implementation Memorandum for Fiscal Years 2022 - 2026."
+This BIL Workplan describes the Estuary Program's planned efforts for FY 2025, which covers the period from October 1, 2024 to September 30, 2025.
+This Work Program follows the final guidance released by the EPA on July 26, 2022, in the memorandum "National Estuary Program Bipartisan Infrastructure Law Funding Implementation Memorandum for Fiscal Years 2022 - 2026."
 Unless otherwise noted in the EPA BIL memorandum, the FY 2021 - FY 2024 Clean Water Act §320 National Estuary Program Funding Guidance also applies to BIL funding.

 BIL funding for the NEP is in addition to funding allocated through Section 320 of the Clean Water Act (CWA).
-The expected BIL funding available to the Estuary Program for FY24 is \$910,000.
-The remaining years including FY25 and FY26 will require approved annual work programs with anticipated funding of \$909,800 available annually.
+The expected BIL funding available to the Estuary Program for FY25 is \$910,000.

 The Bay Foundation of Morro Bay, a 501(c)(3) nonprofit corporation, will continue to serve as the legal and fiscal agent for the Estuary Program by employing staff, signing contracts, and applying for grants.
 The Estuary Program Executive Committee (EC) oversees the progress of the annual workplan and is the policy decision-making body for the Estuary Program.
-While Section 320 funding requires a non-federal match of at least one-to-one, BIL funding match requirements are waived for FY22 and 23.
-As the Estuary Program prepared and submitted an "Equity Strategy" that was approved by EPA in 2023, this approved Equity Strategy waives future match requirements associated with BIL funding.
-The Estuary Program anticipates leveraging BIL funds with state, local, private, and in-kind resources and will document such efforts in a similar method as for 320 funds.
+While Section 320 funding requires a non-federal match of at least one-to-one, BIL funding match requirements are waived for FY25.
+The Estuary Program prepared and submitted an "Equity Strategy" that was approved by EPA in 2023, and this approved Equity Strategy waives future match requirements for BIL funding.
+The Estuary Program anticipates leveraging BIL funds with state, local, private, and in-kind resources.